Christopher Gaffney (archaeologist): Back to Bradford

 In the summer of 2007, Gaffney was awarded an honorary degree by the University of Bradford for "popularising archaeological geophysics via Time Team and other media opportunities".
 From October 2007, he was employed as a lecturer in Archaeological Geophysics at the University of Bradford.
 As part of the School, Gaffney was active in founding, with Andrew Wilson, Bradford Visualisation in 2013.
 Bradford Visualisation (BradViz), is a research group dedicated to establishing digital methods and visualisation as an integral part of archaeological research at Bradford.
 The group has grown significantly since 2013 and is now managed by Gaffney, Wilson, and Vincent Gaffney and re-named Visualising Heritage.
 Key research projects associated with Visualising Heritage and Gaffney include "Fragmented Heritage", "Digitised Diseases", "From Cemetery to Clinic" and "Augmenting Jordanian Heritage."

 Aside from these projects, he worked on a range of smaller projects including a study of the spatial and social topography of ancient Olynthos, the analysis of legacy data, for the National Roads Authority (Ireland), and the DART Project (Detection of Archaeological Residues using remote sensing Techniques).
 Work on the Iron Age Landscape of Chesters Hillfort investigated novel techniques to investigate aerial evidence from problematic geologies.
 From 2010, Gaffney was part of the Stonehenge Hidden Landscapes Project investigating the largely unmapped landscape of Stonehenge: carried out in conjunction with the University of Birmingham and the Ludwig Boltzmann Society for Archaeological Prospection and Virtual Archaeology.

-Gaffney is currently Pro Vice-Chancellor for Research and Innovation at the University of Bradford.
+Gaffney was seconded into the position of Pro Vice-Chancellor for Research and Innovation at the University of Bradford from May 2022 until October 2023.

+Gaffney took on the role of Chair of the National Heritage Science Forum in January 2024.